Phone-GWP-group

 NAPM Recycled Symbol

-Now defunct, the National Association of Paper Merchants symbol indicates paper / board is manufactured from a minimum of 75% genuine waste paper and / or board fibre.
+Now defunct, the National Association of Paper Merchants symbol indicates that paper and board are manufactured from a minimum of 75% genuine waste paper and/or board fibre.

 RESY